bewt85/mcp-deno-sandbox/README.md

 Remember malicious people can use prompt injection to trick your prefered language model into running bad things on your computer.
 Maybe they can hide some invisible text in a PDF which you cannot read or in the middle of a long document you ask it to summarise.

 Deno® has some [additional suggestions](https://docs.deno.com/runtime/fundamentals/security/#executing-untrusted-code) if you would like even more isolation for untrusted code.

+## Known Issues

+### Python

+* you cannot use `open(PATH, 'w')` to write files for some reason.
+It works for reading files, I don't know what writing doesn't work.
+I included a hint how to get around this in the tool description.
+You can also point out to your LLM that it can run `import js; js.fs.writeFileSync(PATH, CONTENT)`.
+This runs in the same Deno sanbox but is a little bit more annoying.
+* If you give `-A`, `-R`, or `-W` permissions, it is hard to tell which files should be mounted into the pyodide environment.
+For now, I just guess your home directory and `/tmp`.
+You can also specify other directories explicitly and these will be mounted.
+* I am not sure if this mounting will work correctly on Windows.

 ## Development